PlasmaFlare/plasma-baba-mods/docs/this.md

 ---

-## Notes about Block and Pass edge cases
-### This is pass/block + X is this(pass/block)
-I recommend not using these rules extensively since the behavior of each might be a bit counterintuitive to what might be expected.
-Most of these rules, when interpreted fully, would lead to infinite loops.
-So I implemented it slightly differently:

-- If an object is applied BLOCK or PASS through either "this is pass/block" or "X is this(pass/block)", the effect is only applied to THIS's that are not in the main sentence.
-  - Ex: "(This -> rock) is pass" other THIS's will pass over the rock except for the first this.
-  - THIS's in conditionals will be applied the effect
-  - THIS's used in THIS redirection will *not* be applied the effect

-### Other notes
-- Block has priority over passes
-- Block and pass don't work with group.
-Since group is being reworked by Hempuli, I won't bother fixing this until the group code is stable.

-- Mixing together block and pass will most likely reveal weird edge cases with some experimentation.
-- Since block and pass were designed to be used in constant rules (e.g: wall is stop and block), I'm not too inclined to fix edge cases where block and/or pass are being used dynamically.

 ## **Multiple thises with different colors**
 The THIS indicators change color depending on the color of THIS.
 This can help differentiate between the different THIS's and which objects each of the are pointing to.